stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 ```
 include "Http"
 ```
-Including Http lets us receive Http events and tells Strat this is a web server.
+Including Http let's us receive Http events and tells Strat this is a web server.

 ```
 Http ->